 Wait to see if the fluid goes away on its own

 If there's a lot of fluid, or if the fluid makes it hard to breathe, doctors may:

 They put the needle or tube in through the side of your chest between two ribs.
 If fluid builds up again after it’s drained, sometimes they leave a small tube in your chest to keep the fluid draining.

-If the fluid was caused by a cancer, doctors may put a drug or other substance in through the tube.
-The drug irritates the pleura and causes them to scar together so that fluid can't build up.
+If the fluid was caused by a cancer, doctors may put a medicine or other substance in through the tube (pleurodesis).
+The medicine irritates the pleura and causes them to scar together so that fluid can't build up.